ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/abiotic/elevation_data_guide.md

 ## Example: Maliau Basin

-For the Maliau Basin configuration, elevation preprocessing is performed using a 30 m Shuttle Radar Topography Mission (SRTM) DEM {cite:p}`farr_shuttle_2007,earth_resources_observation_and_science_eros_center_shuttle_2000`.
+For the Maliau Basin configuration, elevation preprocessing is performed using a [30 m Shuttle Radar Topography Mission (SRTM) DEM](https://doi.org/10.1029/2005rg000183) {cite:p}`farr_shuttle_2007`.
 The DEM covers the SAFE Project region (4°N 116°E to 5°N 117°E), is reprojected to UTM Zone 50N (EPSG:32650), [and can be downloaded from Zenodo](https://zenodo.org/records/3490488).
 The VE hydrological module requires elevation input aligned to a resolution of 90 m grid, whereas the original SRTM product is provided at approximately 30 m resolution.
 To reconcile this difference, the